cjiang18/stochastic-delay-differential-equation/README.md

 I am going to explain some of the algorithms I used in the scripts.

-# How Noise Realisation is Implemented when pullback exists
+# How Noise Realisation Is Implemented When Pullback Exists

 A pullback means we have negative time.
 For example, if pullback is 200, then the system starts at t = -200.
 We want to make sure that the noise realisation should be the same at each time point, so we can adjust the value of pullback and explore pullback attractors.